Advisory Boards and Commissions are one way we ensure that the community's voice is heard.

-- Reviews all requests for Clackamas County Area Agency on Aging Older American’s Act funding and make the findings of the AAA Advisory Council known to the applicant, the County and the State.
+- Reviews all requests for Clackamas County Area Agency on Aging Older American's Act funding and makes the findings of the AAA Advisory Council known to the applicant, the County and the State

-- Provides recommendations and evaluations on the Clackamas County Area Plan and seeks the advice of the service recipients, general public and service providers on services needed and how to improve existing services.
+- Provides recommendations and evaluations on the Clackamas County Area Plan and seeks the advice of the service recipients, the general public, and service providers on services needed and how to improve existing services

 Community Action Board (CAB)